hgkdo/hgkdo/README.md

 ## Hi there, I'm Lucas 👋
-**Agronomist** from the Federal University of Acre (UFAC).
+>**Agronomist** from the Federal University of Acre (UFAC).
 Member of the Amazon Biosystems Engineering Studies Center (CEBAMS), whose lines of research include: **Water resource management in river basins**; Meteorology applied to agricultural systems; Irrigation and drainage in humid environments and Data science applied to biosystems engineering.
-He is currently a master's student in the Postgraduate Program in Tropical and Subtropical Agriculture at the **Agronomic Institute** of Campinas - IAC, developing research in the area of hydrological modeling using the Soil and Water Assessment Tool (SWAT) model.
+I'm currently a master's student in the Postgraduate Program in Tropical and Subtropical Agriculture at the **Agronomic Institute** of Campinas - IAC, developing research in the area of hydrological modeling using the Soil and Water Assessment Tool (SWAT) model.

 <a href="https://github.com/hgkdo/github-readme-stats">